Credits: Christian Engler // wirmachenbunt

 HALL OF FAME

-Thanks to Manuel, Daniel, sebl, readme and mbox for acquiring a license.
+Thanks to Manuel, Daniel, sebl, readme, mbox and meso for acquiring a license.
 This helps a lot !

 Very useful, good job!